-Apply for New Grants Spring 2017 - Request for Proposals Now Open
+Apply for New Grants in Fall 2017 - Request for Proposals Now Open!

 The Agnese Nelms Haury Program awards financial support to community non-profits, University of Arizona (UA) students, UA faculty, and others working in social justice or environmental stewardship.
 At this time, the Program focuses on work in and to benefit the American Southwest.

-The Haury Program is seeking proposals for seed grants, visiting fellowships and faculty fellowships.
-The Program expects to award 2-3 seed grants, 2-4 visiting fellowships and 2 faculty fellowships.
+The Haury Program is seeking proposals for seed grants, challenge grants and visiting associateships in Fall 2017.
+The Program expects to award 2-4 seed grants, 2-4 visiting associateships and select 3 challenge grant finalists.
 Details about the requirements, eligibility, information sessions, and schedules are found in the specific RFP.

 Have more questions?
 We've put together a slideshow which reviews our grant opportunities and requirements.
 You can download it here.

 Learn more about past UA Faculty Fellows, Visiting Associates (formerly called Visiting Fellows), UA-Community Partnerships and competitive grant awards we’ve supported.